simona5108/inet/showcases/ethernet/cutthrough/doc/index.rst

 Cut-through switching can reduce switching delay of ethernet frames by immediatelly forwarding an ethernet frame after the header is received and the next-hop address is available (as opposed to store-and-forward switching, in which the whole frame is received and then forwarded).

+..
 This showcase demonstrates cut-through switching, and compares its delay with store-and-forward switching.

+This showcase demonstrates cut-through switching, and compares it to store-and-forward switching in terms of delay.

 ..
 The new composable/layered Ethernet model supports cut-through switching.